As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 You may color your icing, leave it white and decorate with sprinkles, or just simply dust your cookies with sprinkles before you bake them.
 The sprinkles will bake right into the tops of the cookies in the oven.

-Or… Decorate and/or dip these easy cut out sugar cookies in melted chocolate.
+Or… Dip your sugar cookies in melted chocolate.
 Also a wonderful idea.

 Sugar Cookie Cut Out Recipe tips